 #1 Delegate to someone who is more informed

-The reason behind this delegation is largely because shareholders have limited time to fully analyze and understand what’s happening at the company, and may prefer to delegate their votes to someone who is more informed.
+The reason behind the delegation is largely because shareholders have limited time to fully analyze and understand what’s happening at the company, and may prefer to delegate their votes to someone who is more informed.

 #2 Principal is unable to attend in person

-Another common reason to delegate authority to someone else is if the Principal is unable to attend.
-If remote voting is not possible, then a Proxy is sent in their place to fulfill the rights of the Principal.
+Another common reason to delegate authority to someone else is if the principal is unable to attend.
+If remote voting is not possible, then a proxy is sent in their place to fulfill the rights of the principal.